Government Contract Finance

 - Time and Materials Contracts

 - Labor-hour Contracts

 - Negotiated Contracts

 Government Contractors needing financing on short notice benefit from payroll financing through invoice factoring.
-Businesses burn through cash each month to carry out their operations.
+That’s because businesses burn through cash each month to carry out their operations.
 Cash burn causes cash flow issues and payroll financing issues.

 The main benefit of payroll financing is our quick funding process.
 We provide same-day payroll funding for government contractors.
 Working capital is vital for business success, and small businesses improve their financial performance with payroll funding.

-Payroll financing benefits the not-yet bankable business and financially distressed government contractors.
-Payroll factoring is contingent upon the creditworthiness of the government entity, not the contractor.
+Payroll financing benefits the not-yet-bankable business and financially distressed government contractors.
+Additionally, payroll factoring is contingent upon the creditworthiness of the government entity, not the contractor.
 Payroll financing can benefit your operations if you are a government contractor with poor credit.